UNICORDev/.github/profile/README.md

 ### Members: [@NicPWNs](https://github.com/NicPWNs) & [@Dev-Yeoj](https://github.com/Dev-Yeoj)

 ## What We Do
-We create consistent, reliable, and easy-to-use exploits for popular CVEs.
+We create consistent, reliable, and easy-to-use exploits and tools.
 For educational and authorized security research purposes only.

 ## Our Exploits